Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable4.md

 ## Implemented requirements

-Requirement: As a developer, I want to be able to switch keyboards and still log into my account\
+Requirement: As a developer, I want to be able to switch keyboards and still log into my account.\
 Issue: [Link to Issue](https://github.com/Gus-Siegel/ProjectPassword/issues/23)\
 Implemented by: Michael Vertin\
 Approved by: Gus Siegel